qbaocaca/pytorch/README.md

 i have made some notes for quick understanding of the nets. it is titled notes_on_convnets.pdf

+there is also a model training pipeline which I often used when training models. it is titled efficientnet_manual_on_hymeno.ipynb

 # Some paper websites:

 efficientnet: https://arxiv.org/pdf/1905.11946.pdf